October 19, 2021 update:

 Tarnishing a provider’s good name?

-It appears Pragmatic Play’s perceived association with less than genuine streamers has had a negative effect on their image.
+It appears Pragmatic Play’s perceived association with less genuine streamers has had a negative effect on their image.
 The provider states that any connection with fake streamers is ‘merely a coincidence due to their games being widely played while also offering bonus buy features which the streamers happen to prefer.’
 Even taken at face value, it seems the situation has reached the point where, even if completely innocent, the number of dodgy crypto streamers and shady affiliates associated with their games has tarnished their image.
 At the end of the day, no one likes cheaters or being lied to.
 Players are not stupid, and assuming they are is incredibly insulting.
 There are good reasons why doped athletes all lose their sponsors.

 What makes a provider trustworthy?

 So why do studios like Big Time Gaming, Nolimit City, Push Gaming, and Relax Gaming perform so well in a poll like this?
 It’s hard to know for sure – it could be simple things, such as the fact that most of them offer fixed RTP.
-But one thing they have in common is that they regularly interact with the community; they answer questions, they listen to feedback, and they offer transparency in their documentation.
+But one thing they have in common is that they regularly interact with the community; they answer questions, they listen to feedback, and they offer transparency through their documentation.
 When it comes to Big Time Gaming, CEO Nik Robinson has been so active in the community that many community members over time may even have started to regard him as “one of the guys”.

 We only review games from studios we trust, and there is a certain criterion to meet in each case.
 Slots from studios such as GameArt (currently blacklisted) never see the light of day at Bigwinboard because it’s just not worth our time to review them nor readers to play them – particularly so when fantastic games from respected studios are released every other day.
 Greenlighted studios do things like possess licensees from recognised, respected regulators like the MGA or the UKGC, rather than some distant territory that raises as many concerns as assurances.
 Proving certification from independent testing bodies, full game sheets, and openness about varying RTP values are other green lights.
 Fail to produce these, and you have to wonder what else they are hiding.